ZAhmed95/unphased/README.md

 # UNPHASED

 Unphased is a fully graphical and interactive application that allows users to create stunning browser games without needing a drop of programming knowledge.
-[Check it out here](https://phaser-game-maker.herokuapp.com)
+[Check it out here](https://phaser-game-maker.herokuapp.com) (Use username: test@gmail.com and password: 123456 for testing)

 ## How it works